- London Business School

 - Organise the next election before the mandate ends

-Three years from now: Position the FAC as France’s most respected alumni chapter among foreign business schools
+- Three years from now: Position the FAC as one of France’s most respected alumni chapters among foreign business schools

 Events Programme